University of Newcastle welcomes its first American Fulbright Scholars

 With a keen interest in organic electronics, Professor Seth Rasmussen will study the application of new plastics to organic solar cells and near-infrared photodetectors at Newcastle’s Centre for Organic Electronics with Professor Paul Dastoor.
 Professor Rasmussen is the recipient of a Fulbright Senior Scholarship and through his work at the University of Newcastle hopes to develop new beneficial technologies for society.

-Wollotuka Institute Director Mrs Leah Armstrong, Professor John Maynard, UON Resident Artist Ms Nicole Chaffey, Senior Deputy Vice-Chancellor Research and Innovation Professor Kevin Hall, Aunty Sandra Griffin (Awabakal), Senior Scholar North Dakota State University Professor Seth Rasmussen, Vice-Chancellor Professor Caroline McMillen, Ms Tammy Small, Senior Scholar Purdue University Professor Stefan Paula, Distinguished Chair University of Virginia School of Medicine Professor Bradford Burke Worrall.
+Wollotuka Institute Director Mrs Leah Armstrong, Professor John Maynard, UON Resident Artist Ms Nicole Chaffey, Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships Professor Kevin Hall, Aunty Sandra Griffin (Awabakal), Senior Scholar North Dakota State University Professor Seth Rasmussen, Vice-Chancellor Professor Caroline McMillen, Ms Tammy Small, Senior Scholar Purdue University Professor Stefan Paula, Distinguished Chair University of Virginia School of Medicine Professor Bradford Burke Worrall.

-University of Newcastle Senior Deputy Vice-Chancellor Research and Innovation, Professor Kevin Hall, said it was a milestone achievement for the University to be hosting three American Fulbright Scholars.
+University of Newcastle Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Professor Kevin Hall, said it was a milestone achievement for the University to be hosting three American Fulbright Scholars.

 “This is the first time the University has hosted a Fulbright Scholar under a partnership agreement and we are honoured to welcome three Scholars who each demonstrate a high degree of excellence in their field.
 We look forward to exploring promising research and strengthening global impact through collaboration with Professor Worrall, Professor Paula and Professor Rasmussen.